seekhealing/seekhealing.github.io/_sections/double-full/rehab-transition.md

 font: "large"
 ---

-As we grow, we learn how to <span class="emphasized-header">continuously transition </span>between these roles with humility and grace.
-Usually, with the help &amp; community support of a <span class="emphasized-header">particular booster</span>
+As we grow, we learn how to <span class="emphasized-header">continuously transition </span>between really listening to others and speaking up for our own needs with humility and grace.
+It takes practice, and we do this with the help &amp; community support of a <span class="emphasized-header">connection booster</span>

 ![Owl Love Thought](/assets/images/owlLightbulb-250.png){:width="120px"}